 Originally, Conjecture 5.2 of \cite{P} is stated in terms of upper ideals.
 In Lemma \ref{lemma-fixed-pt}, we will show that a lower ideal $I$ of $\Delta(1)$ is self-complementary if and only if the upper ideal $\Delta(1)\setminus I$ is self-complementary.
 Thus we can interpret the above theorem in terms of upper ideals instead.
-Using an argument similar to the one after Conjecture 5.1 of \cite{P}, one sees that Theorem \ref{thm-M-1-main} also holds for $\Delta(1)$ in a general $\bbZ$-grading.

 It is interesting to ask that when does the number $\caM_{\Delta(1)}(-1)$ vanish?
 A direct answer using \eqref{M-1} is that this happens if and only if $|E|\neq |F|$.
 A deeper characterization is found as follows.